What is MRP (material requirements planning)?

 Basic MRP systems are limited to planning material requirements based on fixed assumptions – like standard lead times.
 When a work order is planned, the recommendation is to start the work order a specified number of days (the standard lead time) before the due date.
 It is assumed that more than enough capacity is always available – which is known as the infinite capacity assumption.

 Basic MRP plan generation is followed by a separate capacity planning process that will detect and report any scheduling conflicts, such as planning multiple jobs to run on the same machine at the same time.
 Users must resolve these resource conflicts manually, outside of the planning system.
-However modern planning engines, like advanced planning systems or APS, plan material and capacity simultaneously, thereby recognizing the finite nature of capacity.
+However modern planning engines, like advanced planning systems or APS, plan material and capacity simultaneously, thereby recognising the finite nature of capacity.

 The Theory of Constraints (ToC) is an idea from the world of physics that was brought into manufacturing management by Eli Goldratt in his book The Goal (1984).
-The ToC posits that production can never proceed any faster than the slowest resource (machine or work center) in the plant, therefore effective management must focus solely on exploiting and elevating that bottleneck.
+The ToC posits that production can never proceed any faster than the slowest resource (machine or work centre) in the plant, therefore effective management must focus solely on exploiting and elevating that bottleneck.
 An entire production management approach built on this basic assumption with many visual tools involved in the execution has been incorporated into some ERP/MRP systems to improve scheduling and workflow.

 Just-in-time (JIT) is a simplified name for the Toyota Production System – a production management approach developed by Japanese automakers in the 1980s that relies heavily on standard work (rigid processes with little room for variation), high quality, and manual, visual controls (Kanban).
 The approach was popularized in the West by the book The Machine That Changed the World by Womack, Jones, and Roos (1990).
 Once thought to be incompatible with MRP, many MRP systems today incorporate electronic (and physical) Kanban for in-plant inventory replenishment.
 Note that the term JIT can be applied to any system or strategy aimed at bringing in materials just before they are needed, thereby reducing inventory.
 In essence, MRP, MRP II, ERP, APS, DDMRP, and virtually all manufacturing planning and control systems are JIT.